vitoladev/electron-challenge/README.md

-# electron-react-typescript
+# electron-challenge
-Clone this repo to start a simple Electron app with React and Typescript.
+Electron challenge developed with react + chakra ui + typescript + mongodb
 ## Installation

 Use yarn to install all dependencies.